EdiNation/OpenEDI-Specification/README.md

 *Example of EDI composite data element C040*

 ### EDI Data Element
 EDI Data Elements are the actual units of data and can appear in a specific position in either a segment or a composite data element.
-Data elements can also be repeatable, with (X12) or without (EDIFACT) a repetition charcter.
+Data elements can also be repeatable, with (X12) or without (EDIFACT) a repetition character.
 Data Elements are defined as primitive properties of a Schema object, with type `string` and the following extension property:

 - `x-edination-element-id` The data element ID.
 Required.